 Cost to Build a 1800 Sq Ft House in Canada (2025 Guide)

-Building an 1800 square foot house in Canada will cost you between $270,000 to $630,000 in 2025, depending on your location, materials, and finishes.
-If you're looking at major Canadian cities like Toronto or Vancouver, expect to pay $515-$630 per square foot for custom construction, while smaller markets like Halifax might run $275-$500 per square foot.
+Building a 1800 square foot house in Canada will cost you between $270,000 to $900,000+ in 2025 for custom builds, or $240,000 to $500,000 for production homes, also depending on your location, materials, and finishes.
+If you're looking at major Canadian cities like Toronto or Vancouver, expect to pay $515-$1,130 per square foot for custom construction, or $200-$315 per square foot for production builds with limited design flexibility, while smaller markets like Halifax might run $275-$500 per square foot.
 This estimated cost doesn't include land purchase, which can add another $50,000 to $500,000+, depending on where you want to build your dream home.

 The construction landscape has stabilized after the pandemic chaos, affecting the overall cost to build a house in Canada, but labour costs and material costs are still keeping prices elevated.
 Most folks I talk to are shocked when they realize their realistic budget needs to account for way more than just the basic construction you've got permits, inspections, utility connections, and about a dozen other "surprise" costs that can easily add $50,000 to your final cost.
 Whether you're working with several contractors or a single general contractor, understanding these costs upfront through residential estimating services Canada is crucial for your new house project.